Video tutorial about building forms.

 Add a welcome message.

-Form blocks
+Form content

 The actual content of your form gets determined by the form blocks you add in the form builder.
 After you added a form block you can select the desired block type.
 We offer two types of blocks: